-Going Concern (continued)
+Going concern (continued)

-The Company has considerable financial resources, in the form of short-term borrowings made available by YEG and committed revolving credit facilities from Lloyds TSB Bank plc and Royal Bank of Scotland plc.
-These credit facilities are due to expire in April 2010, at which point the Company expects to raise further finance as required.
-The directors do not consider there to be any doubt over the Company's ability to raise such finance, given the investment grade issuer credit ratings held by the Company and due to the fact that the Company operates within a stable and traditionally low risk industry.
+- The Company is a stable electricity distribution business operating an essential public service and is regulated by the Gas and Electricity Markets Authority ("GEMA").
+In carrying out its functions, GEMA has a statutory duty under the Electricity Act 1989 to have regard to the need to secure that licence holders are able to finance their activities.
+In response to an information request issued by GEMA during the year, as part of its review of the short-term financial position of all electricity distribution licence holders, the Company certified that it has adequate financial facilities and/or resources to meet its obligations until 31 December 2009; - The Company is profitable with strong underlying cash flows resulting in low gearing and has investment grade credit ratings; and - The Company has considerable financial resources, in the form of short-term borrowings made available by Yorkshire Electricity Group plc ("YEG"), a fellow member of the CE Electric UK Funding Company group (the "CE Group") and committed revolving credit facilities from Lloyds TSB Bank plc and Royal Bank of Scotland plc.
+These credit facilities are due to expire in May 2010, at which point the Company expects to raise further finance as required.
+The directors do not consider there to be any doubt over the Company's ability to raise such finance, given the investment grade credit ratings held by the Company and due to the fact that the Company operates within a stable and traditionally low risk industry.
 As a consequence, the directors believe that the Company is well placed to manage its business risks successfully despite the current uncertain economic outlook.

 Consequently, after making enquiries, the directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
-Accordingly, they continue to adopt the going concern basis in preparing the annual report and accounts.
+Accordingly, they continue to adopt the going concern basis in preparing the Regulatory Accounts.